12 Common Garden Birds; How to Attract More Birds to Your Garden

 Birdwatching in the garden is a changing experience, especially when you see the comings and goings of seasonal birds.
 In the summer many species migrate to the UK to enjoy the warmer weather and food.
 Swallows, house martins and warblers are the most common migrants, arriving to nest and breed before heading south again in autumn.
 Their arrival is a real sign summer has arrived and you may see them flitting around your garden or swooping above, catching insects.

 Winter birds arrive as the weather gets colder and food becomes scarce.
 Species like redwings, fieldfares and waxwings can be seen in gardens during the colder months.
 These birds are well adapted to cold weather and feed on berries and seeds to keep their energy up.
-Providing high energy foods like suet balls and mixed seed blends will help support these hardy winter visitors.
+Providing high energy foods like suet pellets and mixed seed blends will help support these hardy winter visitors.

 Birds That Stay All Year